 This is where you find out someone’s resume is just for show.
 If a person’s samples don’t match up with what they’re saying, then you know they’ve overstated their skills.

-On the flip side, solid samples will verify that the candidate can produce and does have the abilities you’re looking for.
-Comparing samples of a few candidates can be a huge deciding factor as you make a hiring choice.
+On the other hand, solid samples will verify that the candidate can produce and possesses the abilities you’re looking for.
+Comparing samples of a few candidates can be a significant deciding factor when making a hiring choice.

 How does it feel?